Volodymyr Zelenskyy

 During his presidential campaign, Zelenskyy promised to end Ukraine's protracted conflict with Russia, and he has attempted to engage in dialogue with Russian president Vladimir Putin.
-His administration faced an escalation of tensions with Russia in 2021, culminating in the launch of an ongoing full-scale Russian invasion in February 2022.
+His administration faced an escalation of tensions with Russia in 2021, culminating in Russia's full-scale invasion of Ukraine in February 2022.
 Zelenskyy's strategy during the Russian military buildup was to calm the Ukrainian populace and assure the international community that Ukraine was not seeking to retaliate.
 He initially distanced himself from warnings of an imminent war, while also calling for security guarantees and military support from NATO to "withstand" the threat.

-After the start of the invasion, Zelenskyy declared martial law across Ukraine and a general mobilisation of the armed forces.
-His leadership during the crisis has won him widespread international praise, and he has been described as a symbol of the Ukrainian resistance.
-Zelenskyy was named the Time Person of the Year for 2022, and opinion polls in Ukraine have ranked him as Ukraine's greatest president.
+When Russia launched its full-scale invasion, Zelenskyy remained in Kyiv, declining international offers to evacuate him from the capital under attack; he declared martial law across Ukraine and a general mobilization of the armed forces.
+Zelenskyy was named the Time Person of the Year for 2022.
+He has frequently visited frontline and newly liberated areas.
+Zelenskyy's term was originally scheduled to end in May 2024, but the ongoing Russian invasion and the resulting ongoing martial law prevented the regularly scheduled presidential election from being conducted.
+He is expected to remain president for the duration of the Russo-Ukrainian War.
+Due to this extension of his term, Zelenskyy is the second-longest serving president in Ukrainian history, after only Kuchma.